 Emily incorporates her legal and policy backgrounds into the study of twentieth century American history.
-She is currently examining New Deal resettlement communities, asking what does it mean—legally, physically, culturally, socially—to make a new community?
+Her dissertation prospectus, “Views from the Midwest: Rural Communities, Law, and Nation in the Twentieth Century,” examines local government structures in rural Midwestern communities in an effort to make “the rural” legible in new ways to historians as well as legal scholars.
 Emily is also interested in public history, narrative, and micro-history projects.
 Her previous work has focused on recovering marginalized voices within twentieth century social movements, including the civil rights and women’s rights movements.
-Other work has examined questions of labor, race, and gender with regard to a landmark wage and hours decision, Muller v.
-Oregon (1908)

 Ronny Regev, Department of History

 Ronny is a doctoral candidate in the Department of History.
 She studies twentieth century American history with a particular interest in popular culture, the development of mass-media industries and labor history.
 Her dissertation, “It’s a Creative Business”: The Ideas, Practices, and Interaction that Made the Hollywood Studio System, seeks to reveal the day-to-day reality inside this industry during it’s golden age, c.
 1930-1950, by examining the effect work relations and politics had on cinematic production and content.
 It is a social history of Hollywood that recovers the organization of both labor and the creative process through which movies were produced, and an attempt to understand how everyday routines and interactions shape entertainment.
 Ronny is an affiliate of the Princeton Center for Arts and Cultural Policy Studies.
 She graduated from Rutgers University in 2006 with a BA in history and philosophy.